micmejia/bible-dump/NKJV/Ezekiel/Ezek 27.md

 "Your riches, wares, and merchandise, Your mariners and pilots, Your caulkers and merchandisers, All your men of war who _are_ in you, And the entire company which _is_ in your midst, Will fall into the midst of the seas on the day of your ruin.

 ###### 28
-The common-land[^g] will shake at the sound of the cry of your pilots.
+The common-land will shake at the sound of the cry of your pilots.

 ###### 29
-"All who handle the oar, The mariners, All the pilots of the sea Will come down from their ships _and_ stand on the [^h]shore.
+"All who handle the oar, The mariners, All the pilots of the sea Will come down from their ships _and_ stand on the shore.

 ###### 30
 They will make their voice heard because of you; They will cry bitterly and cast dust on their heads; They will roll about in ashes;